 Public Allies is a social justice organization committed to changing the face and practice of leadership by recruiting and training talented young leaders, with a passion for social impact, to create meaningful change in our community.
 Our Allies are diverse, equity-centered, innovative problem solvers, dedicated to mobilizing community assets to develop solutions to local challenges.
 In partnership with nonprofit partners, we deliver our nationally recognized, values-driven, results-led apprenticeship to advance our mission to create a just and equitable society and the diverse leadership to sustain it.

-Public Allies Arizona is a program of the Arizona State University’s Lodestar Center for Philanthropy and Nonprofit Innovation, and a proud member of the AmeriCorps national service network.
-Our program is made possible through funding of the Corporation for National and Community Service.
+Public Allies Arizona is a program of the Arizona State University’s Lodestar Center for Philanthropy and Nonprofit Innovation.
+Our program is made possible through funding from AmeriCorps.